cloudflare/cloudflare-docs/products/workers/src/content/tutorials/build-a-qr-code-generator/index.md

 This guide will teach you how to build and publish serverless functions.
 This guide does not assume prior experience with serverless functions or Cloudflare Workers.

-If you would like to skip straight to the code, the final version of the codebase is [available on GitHub](https://github.com/signalnerve/workers-qr-code-generator).
+If you would like to review the code for this tutorial, the final version of the codebase is [available on GitHub](https://github.com/signalnerve/workers-qr-code-generator).
 You can take the code provided in the example repository, customize it, and deploy it for use in your own projects.

 ## Generate

-Cloudflare’s command-line tool for managing Worker projects, [Wrangler](https://github.com/cloudflare/wrangler), supports various templates — pre-built collections of code that make it easy to get started writing Workers.
+Cloudflare’s command-line tool for managing Worker projects, [Wrangler](https://github.com/cloudflare/wrangler), supports various templates — pre-built collections of code that make it easy to start writing Workers.
 You will make use of the default JavaScript template to start building your project.

 In the command line, run the `wrangler generate` command to create your Worker project using Wrangler’s [worker-template](https://github.com/cloudflare/worker-template).
 Pass the project name `qr-code-generator`: